 What Type of Infertility Can Artificial Insemination Treat?

-Artificial insemination can be used for many kinds of fertility problems.
-It's a popular infertility treatment for men who have very low sperm counts or sperm that aren't strong enough to swim through the cervix and up into the fallopian tubes.
-Artificial insemination is also sometimes an option for women who have endometriosis or abnormalities of any of their reproductive organs.
+The procedure can be used for many kinds of fertility problems.
+In cases involving male infertility, it's often used when there's a very low sperm count or when sperm aren't strong enough to swim through the cervix and up into the fallopian tubes.

-The process of "washing" the sperm enhances the chance of fertilization and removes chemicals in the semen that may cause discomfort for the woman.
-It consists of liquefying the sperm at room temperature for 30 minutes.
-Then a harmless chemical is added to separate out the most active sperm.
-Then a centrifuge is used to collect the best sperm.
+The process of "washing" the sperm in a lab removes chemicals in the semen that may cause discomfort for a woman, and raises the chances of getting pregnant.
+Technicians liquefy the sperm at room temperature for 30 minutes and add a harmless chemical to separate out the most active sperm.
+They use a centrifuge to collect the best sperm.

-Blockage of fallopian tubes (IUI will usually not work in this case)
+- Blockage of fallopian tubes -- IUI will not work in this case